vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 A reward can be set to target participants with certain statuses:

 * Teams - Only those in teams are eligible, and rewards are divided based on team performance then distributed amongst the team members.
+    * Team reward eligibility can be limited to a selected list of teams
 * Individuals:
     * All - Everyone is eligible.
     * Not in a team - Only participants that are not in a team are eligible.